1:2 Brute Force Consensus

 As ASIC chip efficiency roughly follows Moore's Law, every 18 months Bitcoin mining machines are made obsolete by the next generation of machines that can find more hashes faster using less electricity.

 While these efficiency gains on the surface sound like they make mining more sustainable over time, the competitive lottery process actually has the opposite effect.
 Any efficiency gains are offset in the zero sum race when competitors begin to bring their own more efficient machines on line.
-Massive amounts of e-waste is also created when old machines are decommissioned, or continue to run in areas with artificially cheap electricity sources.
+Massive amounts of e-waste is also created when old machines are decommissioned, or saved from the scrap heap by being resold to miners in areas with artificially cheap electricity sources.

 Burn baby Burn